Delft Aerospace Rocket Engineering: Hybrid Propulsion

 After the launch of Stratos I, research to Hybrid rocket engines started within DARE.
 After extensive theoretical research, small scale testing (ranging from 500 to 1100 N) commenced to gain experience with the system and to select the optimal engine configuration.
 The selected fuel was a mixture of Sorbitol, Paraffin and Aluminium, combined with Nitrous Oxide as oxidizer.
 This work has resulted in several publications in several different journals including the journal of the American Institute of Aeronautics and Astronautics.
 Scaled-up versions of this engine are used to power Stratos II+ and III, the flagship projects of DARE.

+Currently hybrid propulsion development within DARE is performed by Project Chimera.

 Liquid Propulsion

 While currently all large-scale engines developed by DARE are Nitrous Oxide - based Hybrid engines, logistics and manufacturing prevents this type of engine to be scaled up much further.
 For this reason, the development of LOX - Ethanol Liquid rocket engines is tackled within DARE.
 Past liquid engine developments have failed for a variety of reasons, but most prominently due to the mechanical complexity of this type of propulsion.
 The Cryogenic Engine Development subdivision of DARE aims to produce a 2-3 kN engine, to acquire the knowledge required for the society to tap into the technology.
 A future plan for this engine is potentially powering future Stratos missions.